Mountain Gorilla Trekking Tours and Safaris

 What to expect

-To help you prepare for the once-in-a-lifetime experience of gorilla trekking, here's more detailed information about what you can expect.
+To help you prepare for the once in a-lifetime experience of gorilla trekking, here's more detailed information about what you can expect.

 The trek itself